PicGo/PicGo-Doc/docs/en/guide/config.md

 ### URL Encoding When Copying <Badge text="2.4.0+" />

-All built-in Imgs already escape URLs correctly.
+All built-in image hosts already escape URLs correctly.
 However, some third-party plug-ins or outputs with Chinese characters might require manual control.
 Use this switch to decide whether PicGo should URL-encode links before copying them.

 ## Plug-in Setting <Badge text="2.0.0+" />